kezdetphia/gunornot-front/README.md

 The app uses Firebase for storage.
 You need to set up Firebase configuration in the `src/firebase/firebaseConfig.js` file.
 Here is an example of what the configuration file looks like:

-make thi// Import the functions you need from the SDKs you need import { initializeApp } from "firebase/app";
+Import the functions you need from the SDKs you need

+import { initializeApp } from "firebase/app";
 import { getStorage } from "firebase/storage";
 // TODO: Add SDKs for Firebase products that you want to use
 // https://firebase.google.com/docs/web/setup#available-libraries

+STEPS:
+Go to the Firebase website and log in to your Google account. https://firebase.google.com/

+In the top right corner, click on "Go to Console".

+Click "Create a Project".

+Add a project name and follow the steps to complete the setup.

+Once your project is created, select the Web option (</>) to add Firebase to your app.

+Enter an App name and click "Register App".

+If Firebase is not yet installed, run:

 // Your web app's Firebase configuration:
+@npm install firebase
+(If you already ran npm install earlier, you can skip this step.)

+Copy the provided Firebase configuration code to initialize Firebase, and replace it in your project as necessary.
+This will look something like:

 const firebaseConfig = {
 apiKey: "YOUR_API_KEY",